Unsupervised Discovery of Object-Centric Neural Fields: Experiments

-This section evaluates \model's ability in scene manipulation.
-Being able to infer objects' positions, \model readily supports the following scene editing functions: 1) object translation, achieved by modifying the object's position sent to the decoder, and 2) object removal, achieved by excluding certain objects during compositional rendering.
-In the following, we first quantitatively evaluate~\model on the \roomhard~dataset, followed by qualitative evaluations on the real-world~\kithard~dataset.
+\myparagraph{Scene manipulation in 3D.} We further evaluate object discovery by single-image 3D scene manipulation.
+Since \model explicitly infers 3D locations of discovered objects, it readily supports: 1) object translation by modifying an object's position, and 2) object removal by excluding objects during compositional rendering.

-\myparagraph{Quantitative Evaluation.} On the~\roomhard~dataset, we randomly select an object within the scene and relatively shift its position (object translation) or remove it (object removal).
-We render images from four viewpoints for every scene, along with the ground truth mask of the altered object.
-During testing, we determine the object to manipulate by selecting the object with the highest IoU score with the ground truth mask.
-Note that while existing methods are limited to relative position adjustment, our approach uniquely allows absolute translations due to the disentanglement of object positions and representations.
-As shown in Table~\ref{tab:object-manip-quant}, \model outperforms baselines across all metrics, justifying its effectiveness in scene manipulation.

-\myparagraph{Qualitative Evaluation.} Figure~\ref{fig:object-manipulation} offers the qualitative scene manipulation results on the~\kithard~dataset.
-As shown, uORF merges all objects into the background, making scene manipulation unfeasible (hence, the manipulation results are identical to the original reconstructions); BO-QSA fails to distinguish foreground objects correctly, resulting in messy manipulation results (see Figure~\ref{fig:object-manipulation-slot} for a visual breakdown of each object latent).
-In contrast, \model delivers much more reasonable and visually satisfactory results than previous methods.
-Please refer to the supplementary video for additional visualization results.
+For quantitative evaluation, we create a test set by randomly selecting an object in each of the~\roomhard~scenes, and shift its position (object translation) or remove it (object removal).
+During inference, we determine the object to manipulate by selecting the object with the highest IoU score with the ground truth mask.
+As shown in Table~\ref{tab:object-manip-quant}, \model outperforms baselines across all metrics in both object translation and object removal due to its better performance in object discovery.
+We further show qualitative examples from the~\kithard~dataset in Figure~\ref{fig:object-manipulation}.
+We observe that uORF merges all objects into the background, and thus the manipulation results are identical to the original reconstruction; BO-QSA fails to distinguish foreground objects, resulting in blurry manipulation results (we show more visualization in Appendix~\ref{appendix:additional-experiments}).
+In contrast, our \model delivers much higher-quality manipulation results.
+We show additional visualization results in the supplementary video.